-Registering within namespace
+Registering within a namespace

-Assume we want to create SPI server which manages 2 instances of device - spi0 and spi1.
+Assume we want to create an SPI server that manages 2 instances of the device - spi0 and spi1.
 We can manage both using only one port by registering the same port as

 int portRegister(u32 port, const char *name, oid_t *oid);

-- port- port number aquired from portCreate,
+port- port number aquired from portCreate,

-- name- path in the namespace, e.g. "/uart0",
+name- path in the namespace, e.g. "/uart0",

-- oid- optional argument containing instance id.
+oid- optional argument containing instance id.

 Syscall returns 0 on success.